Lorry Sant

 Lorry Sant (26 December 1937 – 5 October 1995) was a Maltese activist, trade unionist and Malta Labour Party politician who held a number of ministerial offices between 1971 and 1987.
-Sant was a controversial figure who had an aggressive leadership approach.
-In the 1980s he was involved in incidents of political violence, and he has been held responsible for violating the human rights of his employees.
+Sant was a controversial figure who had an aggressive and abusive leadership approach.
+In the 1980s, he was involved in incidents of political violence, and he has been held responsible for violating the human rights of his employees.

 Early life and activism

 Sant was born in Paola on 26 December 1937.
 He studied at the Technical Institute and then worked at the Malta Drydocks.
 He joined the Labour League of Youths (LLY), which was the youth wing of the Malta Labour Party (MLP), and became its secretary general.

 In August 1959, he became the editor of the LLY's newspaper The Struggle.
 After he wrote an anti-clerical editorial which commented on a February 1960 pastoral letter by Archbishop Mikiel Gonzi, Sant was interdicted by the Catholic Church on 9 April 1960.
 The Struggle was discontinued after nine issues, and Sant continued to contribute in The Knight, which was a publication by the MLP.

 Sant was also active in the General Workers' Union, and in May 1961 he became the secretary of the union's Metal Workers' Section.

 He was married to Carmen Sant née Pace, who was also elected to parliament, as was his brother Salvu Sant.